The Great Repatriation and Native Born Hispanics

 The solutions:

-With the case having been made that native-born Hispanics are increasingly unhappy in the United States, and unable to adjust to the fiscal demands of residing in a White society, the best option is for these individuals to be offered incentives for voluntary repatriation.
+With the case having been made that native-born Hispanics are increasingly unhappy in the United States, and unable to adjust to the fiscal demands of residing in a Western society, the best option is for these individuals to be offered incentives for voluntary repatriation.

 Many Hispanic individuals, including over 7 million American-born Hispanics, live with illegal or non-citizen family members and could be expected to relocate with relatively few incentives.
 This will not cover the broader native-born Hispanic population, though.